limx0139/CZ1115_project/README.md

     2. Ease of getting to the opening(# of moves before the opening is 'officially' on the board) ie. most openings are reached in the first 2 moves, 2 white moves, 2 black moves, but some may be reached in 1, making them more frequent
     3. Relative advantage of each side

-        While chess is thought to be a balanced game, openings may not be.
-Though white has an inherrent advantage(both theoratically with the first move, and statistically, white wins more by a few percentages overall), some openings give one side a very large advantage, leading to a disproportionately high winrate and low play rate among better players.
+        While chess is generally thought to be a balanced game, openings may not be.
+Though white has an inherrent advantage(both theoratically with the advantage of the first move, and statistically, that white wins more by a few percentages overall), some openings give one side a very large advantage, leading to a disproportionately high winrate, even accounting for white's advantage, and as a result are generally avoided by better players.

 Our Expectations
     We expect uwu the opening to play a much stronger role in deciding the game for lower rated games as well as shorter time controls than otherwise as we believe, stronger players will be able to choose the right openings that do not give their opponent too much of an advantage, and that as time control increases, move accuracy would also increase, reducing the possible advantage gained in the opening.

-For each bracket, we want to find an optimal opening for each side, characterised by relative ease to achieve and its relative winrate.
+For each bracket, we wish to find an optimal opening for each side, characterised by relative ease to achieve and relatively high winrates.